FaresAyadi055/voice-controlled-smart-home-automation-project/smart_home_automation_project/raspberry pi/README.md

 |microphone              | for voice recognition                   |you will need to uncomment the 3 instances of thread3 at the bottom of the code|
 |4-Relay Board           | a switch for the power consuming devices| the logic of this board is inverted  |

-# important! the program will first ask you input you server's url
+# important! the program will first ask you input your server's url
 if you want to hardcode the url then in line 10
 ```pythonpython
 import speech_recognition as sr